Host/Hostess Interview Questions: Key Takeaways

 2. How do you handle stressful or busy situations?

-- For employers: Gauge the candidate’s ability to remain composed during peak times.
+- For employers: Gauge the candidate’s ability to remain composed.

-- For applicants: Highlight strategies for staying organized under pressure.
+- For applicants: Highlight strategies for staying organized under stress.

 Example answer: "I stay calm by prioritizing tasks and communicating with the team.
 During peak hours, I ensure guests are updated on wait times to avoid frustration."